Alaska Regional Hospital Volunteers

 Therapy Dog Program

-The Alaska Regional Hospital Furry Friends (ARHFF) pet therapy program is affiliated with Pet Partners, an accredited, nonprofit organization that brings together animals and people who love them.
+The Alaska Regional Hospital Furry Friends (ARHFF) therapy dog program is affiliated with Pet Partners, an accredited, nonprofit organization that brings together animals and people who love them.
+Find out more about our program here.

 Benefits of Becoming An Auxiliary member